rnnh/bioinfo-notebook/docs/cl_intro.md

 ```

 The `head` command takes optional *arguments*.
-command line arguments are extra instructions given to a program when it runs.
+Command line arguments are extra instructions given to a program when it runs.
 One of the arguments that can be given to `head` is `-n`, which specifies how many lines we want to print per file.
 The command `head -n 5 data/example_nucleotide_sequence.fasta` prints the first 5 lines of the file `example_nucleotide_sequence.fasta`.